juniorgasparotto/SysCommand/documentation/en.md

 * `Remove(string fileName)`: Removes an object in the default folder with a specific name.
 * `T Get<T>(string fileName = null, bool refresh = false)`: Returns a default folder object.
   * `fileName`: Indicates the file name, if `null` the name of the type `T` is used in the search, with exception to classes that have the attribute `ObjectFile` .
-  * `refresh`: If you `false` seek in the internal cache if you have already been loaded previously.
+  * `refresh`: If `false` , will seek in the internal cache if you have already been loaded previously.
 Otherwise be forced file loading.
 * `T GetOrCreate<T>(string fileName = null, bool refresh = false)`: Same behavior of the method above, but creates a new instance when you can't find the file in the default folder.
 It is important to say that the file will not be created, only the instance of the type `T` .
 To save physically it is necessary to use the method `Save` .
 * `string GetObjectFileName(Type type)`: Returns the formatted type name or if you are using the `ObjectFile` attribute, returns the value of the `FileName` property.
 * `string GetFilePath(string fileName)`: Returns the file path into the default folder.